 Degree Honors: The bachelor's degree is awarded with honors to students who have maintained a high degree of excellence in completing degree requirements.
 The diploma is conferred cum laude on students who have a cumulative grade point average (GPA) of 3.5; magna cum laude on those with a cumulative GPA of 3.7; or summa cum laude on those with a cumulative GPA of 3.9 or higher.

-NOTE: Students with transfer credits may graduate with honors, provided they have earned a minimum sixty-four (64) credit hours at Brescia with the designated GPA on all Brescia hours and have attained the designated GPA on all credits applied towards graduation.
+NOTE: Students with transfer credits may graduate with honors, provided they have earned a minimum sixty-four (64) credit hours at Brescia and have attained the designated GPA on all credits applied towards graduation.

 ACADEMIC HONOR SOCIETIES